 We expect that Mr. Darr, Mr. Rose and Mr. Weishahn, currently executive officers of our general partner, will hold positions with Heritage Propane Partners or Heritage Operating following the closing of the Energy Transfer transaction similar to their current positions.
 We also expect that current management personnel for Energy Transfer that are not named in the table above will continue to hold similar positions with Energy Transfer following the closing of the Energy Transfer transaction.
-We have been advised by La Grange Energy that, following the closing of the Energy Transfer transaction, our general partner will select a chief financial officer after evaluating candidates for the position, who may be officers of our general partner following the closing of the Energy Transfer transaction as well as other potential candidates.
-Following the purchase of our general partner by La Grange Energy, La Grange Energy will have the ability, without any approval of our unitholders, to remove any of the directors of the general partner, as well as to add one or more new directors.
+In addition, we have been advised by La Grange Energy, the proposed purchaser of our general partner, that four additional directors will be appointed to the Board of Directors of our general partner following the closing of the Energy Transfer transaction.
+Finally, we have been advised by La Grange Energy that, following the closing of the Energy Transfer transaction, our general partner will select a chief financial officer after evaluating candidates for the position, who may be officers of our general partner following the closing of the Energy Transfer transaction as well as other potential candidates.

-Set forth below is biographical information regarding the additional persons who are expected to become officers and directors of our general partner following the closing of the Energy Transfer transaction.
+Set forth below is biographical information regarding the additional persons who are expected to become officers of our general partner following the closing of the Energy Transfer transaction.